Special Collections at Iona University Libraries

 About the Facsimile at Iona University

-The facsimile edition of the Book of Kells that is on display in the lobby of Ryan Library was donated to the College on October 18, 1990 by The Wild Geese, a Greenwich Connecticut based Irish Cultural Organization.
-The donation was in Honor of Iona College's 50th Anniversary.
+The facsimile edition of the Book of Kells that is on display in the lobby of Ryan Library was donated to the University on October 18, 1990 by The Wild Geese, a Greenwich-Connecticut-based Irish Cultural Organization.
+The donation was in Honor of Iona University's 50th Anniversary.

 Only 1480 copies of this facsimile of the original Book of Kells were produced by the Fine Art Facsimile Publishers of Switzerland.
 The facsimile edition took ten years to produce, and is considered to be indistinguishable from the original, under museum viewing conditions.
 The pages of the facsimile are identical in size and shape to the original manuscript pages.
 This accuracy extends to duplicating any damage and holes (including worm holes) that appear in the original.
 The surface appearance of the paper is as close as possible to the condition of the original, although it does not feel like the original vellum.

 A special photographic book cradle had to be manufactured to hold the original safely.
 Kodak Ektachrome color transparencies were color corrected electronically, then passed to a lithographer who made additional color corrections by hand using as many as ten printing inks per page.
 As the lithographer perfected the color balance, examples of the pages were compared with the original to fine-tune the color.

 After the pages were duplicated they were sewn into gatherings hand-bound in a white skin, a book construction similar to the original.
 Since the original bindings were lost, the decision was made to use a conservative white skin binding rather than speculate on the color and design of the original.
 The final product is 9.5 x 13 inches and weighs 20 pounds.
 A presentation box with gold and silver embossing was also designed using decorative elements from the original Book of Kells.